Mankro/acos-draganddrop/README.md

 limit should be `100` or else there is no score-based feedback for perfect solutions.

+## Placement of the draggables container

+By default, the draggables are rendered horizontally at the top of the exercise web page.
+The placement may be modified by defining a certain `<div>` element in the exercise XML file.
+If horizontal positioning should be used, define `<div class="draganddrop-draggables"></div>` somewhere in the exercise XML, for example, after the initial instructions and before the actual content.
+The draggables container would then be rendered after the instructions close to the content.
+If the browser window is small, the draggables container may still be rendered at the top of the page, but it is then also fixed to the top so that it stays visible when the page is scrolled down.

+If the draggables should be positioned **vertically** in the **left** side, define `<div class="draganddrop-draggables vertical"></div>` preferably as early as possible in the exercise XML.
+That is to say, avoid nesting it deeply inside other elements.
+If the body element is defined in the XML file, then the div must be inside the body.
+If the draggables should be positioned vertically in the **right** side, the div is `<div class="draganddrop-draggables vertical right"></div>`.

 # Custom stylesheets

 Custom CSS styles can be defined using the `<style>` tag.
 The `<html>` and `<head>` tags must be used in this case.